Webdown404/traefik/README.md

 ```

 > **Note**:
-> - You can generate multiple certificates with a comma separator (e.g. `DOMAINS: 'www.myproject.local,www.otherproject.local'`)
+> - You can generate multiple certificates with a space separator (e.g. `DOMAINS: 'www.myproject.local www.otherproject.local'`)
 > - You can generate wildcard certificates, e.g.: `*.myproject.local`

 Generate the certificates: